Modified Massive Arratia flow and Wasserstein diffusion: Construction by a system of coalescing heavy diffusion particles

-It should be noted that the fact that $y(\cdot,t)$ is a step function with a finite number of jumps easily follows from $(P1)$.
-Indeed, let $N(t)$ be a number of distinct points of $\{y(u,t),\ u\in[0,1]\}$, $t\in[0,T]$.
-Then under~\eqref{f_coalescing_1} it is easy to see that
+Next, let $t\in(0,T]$ be fixed.
+We are going to show that $y(\cdot,t)$ is a step function with a finite number of jumps a.s.
+Let $N(t)$ be a number of distinct points of $B_t=\{y(u,t),\ u\in[0,1]\}$ (that can be equal $+\infty$, if $B_t$ has infinitely many points).
+Then under~\eqref{f_coalescing_1} one can see that